 According to Labor Code 226, employers are required to provide itemized wage statements with each of these semi-monthly paychecks.
 These itemized statements should include gross and net wages, deductions, hourly rates, and hours worked.
 Employers must keep these statements for at least 3 years.

 Wage and overtime violations occur when an employer fails or refuses to properly compensate a wage worker for time spent working.
+First and foremost speaking to an employment attorney is recommended.
+In the event that your employer has violated CA wage and overtime laws your attorney may present you with options.
 In these cases, there are generally two ways an employee can address the issue:

 - File a complaint with the Labor Commissioner